This offer is no longer available on our site: Petal® 1 Visa® Credit Card

 What you need to know

-And while you won’t need to put down a security deposit, the card has a $65 annual fee.
+While you won’t need to put down a security deposit, the card has a $65 annual fee.
+You might see a different annual fee offered on Credit Karma.

 Ability to unlock better terms

-Among the BrightWay card’s drawbacks are its low initial credit limit of between $300 and $500 and high interest rate.
-But if you make six months of on-time payments, you may be eligible qualify for a higher credit line and lower interest fees.
+The card offers a credit limit of up to $3,000.
+But among the BrightWay card’s drawbacks are the potential for a low initial credit limit of $300 and a high interest rate.
+But if you make six months of on-time payments, you may be eligible to qualify for a higher credit line and lower interest fees.

 The BrightWay credit card offers 1% cash back on all purchases.
 While this is a nice-to-have perk for a beginner card or unsecured credit card, it’s not as high as the cash-back rate you can get with some other cards.